-After reviewing Stevenage's Local Plan during the Hold Direction, the Secretary of State for Housing, Communities and Local Government (MHCLG) asked Stevenage Borough Council (SBC) to prepare an Area Action Plan (AAP) for Stevenage Station Gateway Area to support Policy TC4: Station Gateway Major Opportunity Area.
+After reviewing Stevenage's Local Plan during the Hold Direction, MHCLG asked Stevenage Borough Council (SBC) to prepare an Area Action Plan (AAP) for Stevenage Station Gateway Area (identified in the Local Plan as Site TC4).
 This is a limited area within the wider Stevenage Central area.

-The AAP can create new policy over and above the Local Plan and will require its own Sustainable Environmental Assessment at the Preferred Options Stage.
+The AAP can create new policy over and above the Local Plan and will require its own Sustainable Environmental Assessment at the Issues and Options Stage.
 Other mechanisms are available to provide appropriate planning and design guidance.